Quantization of intra- and inter-band Berry phases in the shift current: Greater variety of essentially noncentric insulators

 \la{sec:extensions}

-The main principles of intrinsically polar insulators have been formulated and exemplified in the simplest context, which however involves a few restrictive assumptions: (i) a Bravais lattice with a monatomic basis, (ii) a reduced Hilbert space of two bands, (iii) a point group generated by a single reflection.
+The main principles of essentially noncentric insulators have been formulated and exemplified in the simplest context, which however involves a few restrictive assumptions: (i) a Bravais lattice with a monatomic basis, (ii) a reduced Hilbert space of two bands, (iii) a point group generated by a single reflection.
 The first restriction is relaxed in \s{sec:beyondmonatomic} and the last two in \s{sec:beyond2band}.
-It is hoped that a greater variety of intrinsically polar insulators increases the eventual probability of finding a material realization.
+It is hoped that a greater variety of essentially noncentric insulators increases the eventual probability of finding a material realization.